alyssadata/AI-Foundations-Epistemic-Integrity-and-Knowledge-Validation/02_answer_is_not_knowledge.md

    The limits, open questions, confidence level, and unresolved conditions remain visible.

 5. **Responsibility**
-   The actor, system, human, institution, or decision-maker responsible for use remains named.
+   The actor, system, human, institution, validator, publisher, or decision-maker responsible for use remains named.

 These elements allow an answer to be evaluated as a claim before it is treated as knowledge.